mvadari/XRPL-Standards/xls-transaction-auth.md

 #### 2.1.2. `Permissions`

-This field is an array of permissions to delegate to the account, as listed in [XLS-74d, Account Transaction Permissions](https://gist.github.com/mvadari/a8d76f0c4e3aa54eb765f08bcacc5316).
+This field is an array of permissions to delegate to the account, as listed in [XLS-74d, Account Permissions](https://github.com/XRPLF/XRPL-Standards/discussions/217).
 The array will have a maximum length of 10.

 ### 2.2.
 Account Deletion